Fall 2014 Season:

 South Shore Cultural Center, 7059 S. Shore Dr., Chicago

-This program is presented in partnership with the Chicago Park District's Night Out in the Parks and The Peace School.
+Fulcrum Point New Music Project is thrilled to present its 16th Annual Concert for Peace in partnership with the Chicago Park District's Night Out in the Parks and The Peace School.
+The schedule of activities is as follows:

 Mirror of Enlightenment: Exotic new music and dance from India